sea350/ustart_micro/backend/showcase/widget/README.md

-What to do:
+# What to do

--Check auth->models.proto, what you're storing (types) -Check auth-services.proto, Defines functions
+- Check amodels.proto, what you're storing (types)

--UUID (Universal User ID)
+- Check services.proto, Defines functions